Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: C iv emitters as tracers of high ionising photon escape

 \section{C\,\textsc{iv} emitters as tracers of high ionising photon escape}

-The primary goal of this paper is to investigate whether \civ\ emitting galaxies at intermediate redshifts trace conditions that might enable a high LyC \fesc, which we test in this section using indirect indicators in rest-UV in the stacked spectrum.
+The primary goal of this paper is to investigate whether \civ\ emitting galaxies at intermediate redshifts trace conditions that might enable a high LyC \fesc, which we test in this section using spectroscopic indicators in the stack.